lynnlangit/gcp-for-bioinformatics/4_Code_&_Cloud_Service_Tools/5_Setup_CI-CD.md

 ### How to learn more

-  - 📘Read about CI/CD concepts in this [article](https://read.acloud.guru/cloud-based-ci-cd-on-gcp-6b07fde7222d)
+  - 📘 Read about CI/CD concepts in this [article](https://read.acloud.guru/cloud-based-ci-cd-on-gcp-6b07fde7222d)